dtm-labs/en.dtm.pub/docs/practice/msg.md

 - In the extreme case, a database failure (such as a process or disk jam) may occur, lasting longer than 2 minutes, and finally the data is committed again, then at this time, the data is not consistent, and manual intervention is needed to deal with it
 - If a local transaction, has been rollbacked, but the checkback operation, within two minutes, will constantly polling every second, causing unnecessary load on the server

-This problem is completely solved by dtm's 2-phase messaging solution. dtm's 2-phase messaging process works as follows.
+This problem is completely solved by dtm's 2-phase message solution. dtm's 2-phase message process works as follows.

 1. when a local transaction is processed, gid is inserted into the dtm_barrier.barrier table with an insert reason of COMMITTED. the table has a unique index on gid.
 2. when checking back, the operation of the 2-phase message does not directly check whether gid exists, but instead insert ignore a row with the same gid, together with the reason for ROLLBACKED.
 At this time, if there is already a record with gid in the table, then the new insert operation will be ignored, otherwise the row will be inserted.
 3. then query the records in the table with gid, if the reason of the record is COMMITTED, then the local transaction has been committed; if the reason of the record is ROLLBACKED, then the local transaction has been rolled back.

-So how do 2-phase messaging distinguish between in-progress and rolled back messages?
+So how do 2-phase message distinguish between in-progress and rolled back messages?
 The trick lies in the data inserted during the checkback.
 If the database transaction is still in progress at the time of the checkback, then the insert operation will be blocked by the in-progress transaction, because the insert operation will wait for the row lock held by the transaction.
 If the insert operation returns normally, then the local transaction in the database, which must have ended.

 ## Common messages
 2-phase messages can replace not only the local message table scheme, but also the normal message scheme.
 If you call Submit directly, then it is similar to the normal message scheme, but provides a more flexible and simple interface.